Rishabh-Mer/codeSTACKr/README.md

 - 🌱 I’m currently learning Python and Machine Learning
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2020 Goals: Developing a Project using ML,AI....
-- ⚡ Fun fact: I love to Reading 📚, Tech 👨‍💻 and Comics 💭
+- ⚡ Fun fact: I love Reading 📚, Tech 👨‍💻 and Comics 💭

 <!--
 ### Spotify Playing 🎧